 This is the reality of scope creep, and it’s a trap that’s easy to fall into.
 Between persuasive sales presentations and dazzling software features, the allure of “more” seems to be at every turn.

 The good news?
-Once you know how to manage scope creep, you can get your ERP project team back on track and keep them there.
-Today, we’re explaining how scope creep works and key ways to avoid it.
+Once you know what scope creep is and how to manage or avoid it, you can get your ERP project team back on track and keep them there.
+Today, we’re explaining how scope creep works, its meaning, and key ways to control and avoid it.
+Keep reading to explore examples of the causes of scope creep.

 Scope creep works as its name implies.
 It refers to the slow and subtle increases that occur to your original ERP scope of work throughout the project lifecycle.